image-charts/documentation/docs/reference/chart-axis.md

+---
+meta_description: "Learn how to customize your chart axis, from label styling to axis ranges."
+---
 <!-- axis styling (chxtc) is currently unsupported -->

 You can specify which axes to display on the chart, and give them custom labels and positions, ranges.